 VNeeS submissions can be checked against the technical validation criteria using for instance the VNeeS checker tool.
 The VNeeS Checker tool should be used as point of reference for technical validity of a submission by competent authorities.
 It is available for free download e.g. via the veterinary section of the EU eSubmission website.
 The tool will be updated in line with revisions to this guideline.
 Before sending a VNeeS submission, applicants should technically validate it with a validation tool and can use the VNeeS checker tool for that purpose.
 Validation results provided by the validation tool should be placed in the “add-info” folder of the submission.
 Applicant should take care that when running a validation tool, the correct type of VNeeS folder structure is selected (i.e. for pharmaceutical products, immunological products or MRL applications).

 Glossary

-CD: "Compact Disc"; an optical disc that contains data accessible by a computer.

-dpi: dot per inch; measure of printing resolution (number of individual dots of ink a printer or toner can produce within a linear one-inch (2.54 cm) space).

-DVD: "Digital Versatile Disc" or "Digital Video Disc"; optical disc storage media format that can be used for data storage, with a capacity 8 times higher (single layer, single sided) than the CD.

 eAF: electronic Application Form

 ERA: Environmental risk assessment

-EUDRALINK: system designed to enable files to be sent securely over the Internet via a user-friendly Web interface, available to the EMA, Member State competent authorities, Industrial Pharmaceutical Companies, Members of Working Parties / Committees and Experts.

 GMO: Genetically modified organism

 GTOC: General Table of Contents.
 The GTOC should be a complete index to the whole dossier.